franko003/Turtle_Trading_Exploration/README.md

 # Bitcoin Turtle Trading Strategy Exploration

-This project is an exploration of a very simplified version of the famous "Turtle" trading strategy done on the Bitcoin price data.
+This project is an exploration of a very simplified version of the famous [Turtle](http://www.turtletrader.com/) trading strategy done on the Bitcoin price data.
 The strategy consists of looking at the past 4 weeks of price data and calculating the total range.
 If price exceeds the high of the range at any point on a given day a hypothetical long trade is